Understanding Skewness in Data and Its Impact on Data Analysis (Updated 2023)

 The concept of skewness is baked into our way of thinking.
-When we look at a visualization, our minds intuitively discern the pattern in that chart.
+When we look at a visualization, our minds intuitively discern the pattern in that chart, whether we are data scientists or beginners working on a python dataset.

 As you might already know, India has more than 50% of its population below the age of 25 and more than 65% below the age of 35.
-If you’ll plot the distribution of the age of the population of India, you will find that there is a hump on the left side of distribution and the right side is comparatively planar.
-In other words, we can say that there’s a skew towards the end, right?
+If you plot the distribution of the age of the population of India, you will find that there is a hump on the left side of the distribution, and the right side is comparatively planar.
+In other words, we can say that there’s a skew toward the end, right?

 Skewness is the measure of the asymmetry of an ideally symmetric probability distribution and is given by the third standardized moment.
 If that sounds way too complex, don’t worry!
 Let me break it down for you.